- Self published, 2011

 - Signed, with original numbered print

-- Several cover colours and prints available
+- Several cover colours and print combinations available

 Markéta Luskačová’s On Death and Horses and Other People is a labor of love, an exploration of ritual, an expression of friendship and a testament to patience and perseverance.
 Luskačová began to photograph Czech Carnival in 1999.
 Since then she has photographed more than 40 carnivals in Bohemian cities, towns and villages.
 This exhibition is comprised entirely from the photographs made as the carnival people of Roztoky, a small town near Prague, walked across ﬁelds and over Bare Hill to the neighbouring village of Unětice.